 Some of the most common complaints from I get from dog owners are certain dog behaviors we sometimes classify as “attention seeking behaviors”.
 These behaviors include jumping up on people, barking (at humans), mouthing, pawing and nose-butting.
 These behaviors generally start in puppyhood (when people think it’s cute for the puppy to be jumping all over them) and exist and continue for a couple of reasons…

-1. Dog’s do everything for some type of reward.
+1. Dog’s do everything for some purpose or reward.
 Dogs are very good at continuing behaviors that work for them, meaning they receive some sort of reward or reinforcement for doing it.
 Dogs are also pretty good at stopping a behavior if they are not being rewarded in some way for that behavior.
 Rewards are different to different dogs and have different values.
 Rewards may be external: food, ball, attention, play etc. or inherently rewarding such as chewing, digging and relieving himself.
 Figure out how your dog is being rewarded for the behavior he is doing.
 What is he getting from that behavior, what function is that behavior fulfilling?

 2. We reward these behaviors by giving the dog attention (even negative attention) for them.
 Since dogs do everything for some kind of reward, and attention from us being a great reward for most, by giving any attention to these behaviors, even negative (“no” “stop” “get off me” “ssshhh” etc.) we may be inadvertently encouraging them to keep doing the behavior.